JayInnn/Data-Structure/README.md

 3. Pattern Matching & KMP pattern matching algorithm

 ## Chapter 3
+Attention: in this chapter, to learn the ADT of stack and queue, and using array list to accomplish them.
 1. Stack
 2. Queue & Circular queue
 3. **the problem of maze**

+## Chapter 4
+Attention: in this chapter, to introduce the linked list, and to re-accomplish stack, queue, polynomial, and matrix by linked list.
+In addition, learning to use inner class to construct node class.
+1. linked natural number
+2. dynamic linked stack
+3. dynamic linked queue